 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-About a year ago, I wrote a post about buying wood to use in your Silhouette Cameo or Cricut small business.
-Lately, I’ve been getting a lot of questions about what power tools you need when working with wood in your Silhouette Cameo or Cricut business.
-So, let’s head to my garage and I’ll show you some helpful tools.
+Recently, I wrote a post about buying wood to use in your craft business.
+Lately, I’ve been getting a lot of questions about what power tools you need when working with wood in your craft business.

 Miter Saw